 When a noncancerous tumor such as a fibroadenoma of the breast is removed, this is also called an excisional breast biopsy, or a lumpectomy.

 Sometimes, the health care provider cannot feel the lump when examining you.
-However, it can be seen on imaging results.
+However, it can be seen on imaging results, such as a mammogram or ultrasound.
 In this case, a wire localization will be done before the surgery.

-Sometimes, small metal clips will be placed inside the breast to mark the area of tissue removal.
+Often, small metal clips will be placed inside the breast to mark the area of tissue removal, especially if there is a concern for cancer.
 This makes the area easy to see on future mammograms.
 It also helps guide radiation therapy, when needed.

 The surgeon will close your skin with stitches or staples.
 These may dissolve or need to be removed later.
 Rarely, a drain tube may be placed to remove extra fluid.
 Your doctor will send the lump to the pathologist for more testing.